one of the most interesting things

 the dialogues have the blunt frankness of the passionate... an honesty bordering on fearless,

-sometimes a balm and at others could
+that was sometimes a balm and at others could

 cut like obsidian.